-Ariell Burgess is a single mother of three who moved from Clemson SC five years ago to start a new life for her family.
-She didn’t take home owning seriously until about six months into the COVID-19 pandemic.
+Ariell Burgess is a single mother of three who moved from Clemson, SC, five years ago to start a new life for her family.
+She didn’t take homeownership seriously until about six months into the COVID-19 pandemic.

 Her grandmother told her to apply for Dorchester Habitat for Humanity’s Homeownership Program.
-She was shocked at the amount of resources and people willing to help her through the process.
+She was shocked at the number of resources and people willing to help her through the process.

 “I’ve been so doubtful about ever owning a home before this because of the money,” she said.
 “This program is for people like me who can’t do it alone or as a single parent.”

-In June of 2020 Ariell started repairing her credit, there were many days that she wanted to give up and quit.
+In June 2020, Ariell started repairing her credit; for many days, she wanted to give up and quit.

 “I felt like there was a voice in my head telling me to keep going,” she said.

 As a child, Ariell grew up in homes with the ability to play outside unsupervised.
 She wants her children (ages three, five, and seven) to have the same experience with a backyard and privacy.

 “This house holds endless opportunity, growth, and stability in all areas of our life,” she said.
 “I want my kids to know their mom worked hard to build them a home.”